 What is the nutritional value of Yeast?

 It is an excellent source of protein, vitamins, and minerals.
-Its enriched form contains many B-complex vitamins, such as vitamin B6 and B12 but also thiamine, riboflavin, and niacin.
+Its enriched form contains many B-complex vitamins, such as vitamins B6 and B12 but also thiamine, riboflavin, and niacin.
 It is rich in trace elements such as zinc, selenium, manganese, and molybdenum.

 What are its health benefits?